liquidprompt/liquidprompt/docs/config.rst

    .. warning::
-      Each evocation of ``sudo`` by default writes to the syslog, and this will run ``sudo`` once each prompt.
+      Each evocation of ``sudo`` by default writes to the syslog, and this will run ``sudo`` once each prompt, unless you have NOPASSWD powers.
 This is likely to make your sysadmin hate you.

    See also: :attr:`LP_COLOR_MARK_SUDO`.